Kantele of the Runosong Culture and the Dialogue of Creativity

 The study of the aesthetics and philosophy of different folk music styles, combined with information about instruments, playing techniques, scales and tuning systems, deepens the student’s understanding of the meanings and possibilities of both past traditions and new music influenced by them.

-On April 20–21, 2023 I took part in the Orpheus Doctoral Conference Before the sound: memory and the creative process.
-The title of my presentation was Past in present – Subconscious as the producer of a musical improvisation.
+- Orpheus Doctoral Conference Gent, Belgium 20–21 April, 2023: Before the sound: memory and the creative process.
+The title of my presentation: Past in present – Subconscious as the producer of a musical improvisation.

-Together with Vilma Timonen we gave a presentation entitled Politics of Heritage Music in Formal Music Education: Runosong culture as a pathway to culturally sustainable education at the Diversity of Music Heritage -conference, 8–9 June, 2023, Kaustinen, Finland.
+- Diversity of Music Heritage -conference, 8–9 June, 2023, Kaustinen, Finland.
+Together with Vilma Timonen we gave a presentation entitled Politics of Heritage Music in Formal Music Education: Runosong culture as a pathway to culturally sustainable education.

 Artistic Research